QianruZhou333/zhouqianru.github.io/README.md

 If mathematic model cannot describe such trival things in human's life, why do you believe there is a machine learning model that can describe human's intelligence?

 Human's intelligence is impredicative.

 Mathematicians hate impredicative.
-They call it ``a necessary evil'', ``closed loops of causality'', and ``bizarre systems''.
-Because an impredicative loop or self-referential chain of causal links cannot be represented as an algorithm that halts after a finite number of steps.
-In other words, an impredicative system cannot be solved by an algorithm.
+An impredicative system cannot be solved by an algorithm.

-Then, why exactly does Large Language Model understand you so deeply?
+How exactly does Large Language Model understand you so deeply?
 What is the real technology that make the large language models?

 Read my paper "Myths of Large Language Models", you will find it out.